 "(2) That Option 2, as set out in the report, to offer voluntary redundancy to people in those service areas "affected" be approved."
-Members then voted:-

 (7 Members (Councillors Archer, Barry, Blamire, Bryning, Fletcher, Gilbert and Kerr) voted in favour and 2 Members (Councillors Charles and Mace) abstained.